ucphhpc/docker-image-updater/README.rst

     # If updated untagged images should be pruned aswell
     ./docker-image-updater -update debian -prune -prune-untagged

+    # If in addition to images being updated other images should just be kept without being updated
+    ./docker-image-updater -update debian -protect ubuntu -prune

 Build as a docker image (defaults to use the :edge tag)::